TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - For Lights, Prefabs selectables etc just make a single Plus sign to create new
 	- Dropdown menu appears

+- Or a separate window for Specials?
+	- Pros:
+		- Doesn't clutter since we don't use it much
+	- Cons:
+		- Can't easily search for everything which sucks
+- The only real con of an integrated specials view is that it's unintuitive having + sign above resources when we can't really add any new

+- Alright let's keep it in one window for implementation simplicity if not anything else

 - Introduce iconed entities (nodes) before implementing selections?
 	- So that we may keep most of the logic